 - Encourage these children to write journals about their trips, outings and experiences.

-If you would like more strategies to support your child with ADHD and/or handwriting, check out ReadyKids platform where you can access unlimited OT resources in the comfort of your own home.
+If you would like more strategies to support your child with ADHD and/or handwriting from registered occupational therapists but in the comfort of your own home, check out the ReadyKids platform where you can access unlimited appropriate resources about ADHD and writing.